ivinjohn98/Parallel-Algorithms/assignments/hw1/readme.md

 ## Student Report
-*  write your report here and add any images to this directory
+*  Write your report here and add any images to this directory